matebaranyi1995/academic-kickstart/content/en/home/experience.md

 [[experience]]
-  title = "Teaching as PhD student" company = "Budapest University of Technology and Economics" company_url = "" date_start = "2018-09-01"
+  title = "Teaching and supervising as PhD student" company = "Budapest University of Technology and Economics" company_url = "" date_start = "2018-09-01"
   description = """
-  Taught mathematics (mainly probability theory and statistics) to undergraduate (mainly in electrical engineering and mathematics) students.
+  Teaching mathematics (mainly probability theory and statistics) to undergraduate (mainly in electrical engineering and mathematics) students, supervising thesis or other individual projects of mathematics students.
   """

 [[experience]]